Sometimes epilepsy can be hard to come to terms with.

 Work and employment

-Having epilepsy does not necessarily stop someone from doing the job they want, but there are some issues which can affect them at work.
-Whether someone’s epilepsy affects their work depends on whether they have seizures, what their seizures are like and how often these happen.
+Having epilepsy does not necessarily stop someone from doing the job they want, but there are some issues which can affect work.

 Young people and epilepsy